naldakhil/Udacity-iMLND-tensorflow/README.md

 # Udacity-iMLND-tensorflow
-Udacity's Intro to Machine Learning with TensorFlow
+Udacity's Intro to Machine Learning with TensorFlow Nanodegree projects and exercises